TechieGuy12/FileWatcher/README.md

 **Monitor files and folders.** Specify paths to folders on a local or external hard drive, and perform an action when a file or folder is created, modified, or deleted in the path.

-**Exclude specific files and folders.** Files and folders can be excluded from monitoring based on the name, attribute, or path.
+**Exclude, or include, specific files and folders.** Files and folders can be excluded from monitoring based on the name, attribute, or path.

 **Send notifications to an API endpoint.** Send an API request to an endpoint on a creation, modification, or deletion of a file or folder.